request/api/README.md

 [![npm-version]][npm] [![travis-ci]][travis] [![coveralls-status]][coveralls]

 Use this module to create sugar API for your HTTP client.
-You can also allow your users to define their own aliases.
+You can also allow your users to define their own method aliases.

 ```js
 var api = require('@request/api')